rafpolak/linStacks/README.md

 fig. 1 GBSET Screenshot Main window

 ## **Project Overview**
-GBSET is a simulation tool for analyzing energy balance in a power grid, incorporating energy storage (BESS) and flexibility services.
+GBSET is a simulation tool (fig. 1) for analyzing energy balance in a power grid, incorporating energy storage (BESS) and flexibility services.
 The application visualizes renewable generation, demand, and battery state, allowing users to test different energy management scenarios.

+In a simple yet powerful way, you can modify the behavior of flexibility services or other components.
+The tool can be expanded with dedicated time-based features, such as load profiles, advanced behavioral logic, or AI-driven decision-making.
+Potential enhancements include GAN-based learning, reinforcement learning agents, and other adaptive control strategies for more advanced energy management.

+At the end of the simulation, the program generates key statistics and presents them through detailed visualizations and charts.
+The database of data recorded during the experiment is partitioned according to the specific conditions of the test, based on the activation status of various options (fig 2-4).

 ![GBSET Screenshot ECDF plots](https://github.com/user-attachments/assets/b9181fc8-75df-4a1d-83ab-4b1a021a9737)